Highly Intelligent People- Who Are They?

 According to statistics, most females are the Sensing Feeling (SF) type in the population, after that are Sensing Thinking (ST) females, followed by Intuitive Feelings (NF) females and finally Intuitive Thinking (NT) females.
 Altogether, NTs only make up about 6 percent of the female population.
 However, because their personality tends to counter stereotypical cultural expectations, highly rational NT females face various struggles in the world.

-As a highly rational person or an NT woman, your natural way of being does not fit into the gender stereotype.
+As a highly intelligent woman, your natural way of being does not fit into the gender stereotype.
 You don’t play games, bubble wrap things, speak in a roundabout manner, or act compliantly just because it is socially expected to do so.
 You do not need anyone to rescue you, but you enjoy having an intellectual equal with whom you could have a meeting of the minds.
 Those who enjoy being with you love the fact that when they are with you, ‘what you see is what you get.’

-Many highly rational people or NT females have expressed the feeling that things would be easier if they had been male.
+Many highly intelligent people who are females have expressed the feeling that things would be easier if they had been male.
 It is not that they do not feel feminine or do not like being women; In fact, they do possess ‘feminine qualities’ such as empathy, sensitivity, and intuitiveness; but it can be humiliating and frustrating to constantly be put in a ‘mold’, or be seen as less competent than they are just because of their gender.

 Sadly, sometimes society would advise competent and independent women to dilute their true selves or even ‘dumb it down’ to comply with societal expectations.
 People around you may encourage you to pretend to be what you are not, just to not appear threatening or intimidating.

-If you are a highly rational NT woman, please know that the problem is not in the way you are, but in society’s dogmatic idea of femininity.
+If you are a highly intelligent woman, please know that the problem is not in the way you are, but in society’s dogmatic idea of femininity.
 Just because you don’t fit into the typical notion of femininity does not mean you are not feminine.

 “I hate to hear you talk about all women as if they were fine ladies instead of rational creatures.”